Deniz-Eren/dev-can-linux/dev/README.md

 Now you will have a disposable container setup where you can perform _down_ and _up_ whenever you like to throw away your _qnx710-dev_ container and re-create it from committed base image; this gives great flexibility.

+## Debugging Core Dumps (GDB Usage)

+One can use GDB within the Ubuntu development environment shell, simply running:

+    $QNX_HOST/usr/bin/ntox86_64-gdb

+If you have a core dump file (for example _vgcore.704533_):

+    $QNX_HOST/usr/bin/ntox86_64-gdb dev-can-linux vgcore.704533